e271828e/Flight.jl/docs/notes/design/framework_spec.md

   invalidated** (the handlers made it a lie for `t > t*`) → resume integration from `t*` with the remainder step targeting `tₙ₊₁` → re-check guards on the remainder, under a bounded per-step event budget with a chattering diagnostic.
-Multiple Tier-2 guards localizing in one step fire at the *earliest* `t*` (ties fire together at that boundary, declaration order within the iteration, §11.6);
+Multiple events localizing in one step fire at the *earliest* `t*` (ties fire together at that boundary, declaration order within the iteration, §11.6);
   later crossings re-localize on the remainder.
-- **Shared blind spot, documented:** an even number of crossings within one step returns the condition to not-holding at the boundary, so no edge is observed — defeating detection in both tiers; the mitigation is step size, not machinery.
+- **Shared blind spot, documented:** an even number of crossings within one step returns the predicate to not-holding at the boundary, so no edge is observed — defeating detection under both policies; the mitigation is step size, not machinery.

-**Budget exhaustion degrades; it does not throw.** When a step spends its event budget, localization stops for the remainder of that frame: the remainder step completes, and any further crossings fire in the next boundary's ordinary iteration — Tier-1 granularity for that frame — under a warning naming the chattering event and the localization count.
+**Budget exhaustion degrades; it does not throw.** When a step spends its event budget, localization stops for the remainder of that frame: the remainder step completes, and any further crossings fire in the next boundary's ordinary iteration — boundary granularity for that frame — under a warning naming the chattering event and the localization count.
 The degradation is a function of the trajectory alone, never of wall clock, so row 80's pace-independence stands untouched and the run replays identically.
 A `StepError` would misclassify an